 A tube feeder is perfect for the thistle seed to feed the Goldfinches.
 I had purchased a plastic version, to save money, and it fell apart in one season.
 So now I own a tube feeder with a metal cap and base, like the picture above, and it has lasted much longer.
 I hang this feeder in the crepe myrtle where there is leftover flower seeds and have birds on it all day long.
 If you want a lot of birds to watch, this is the feeder to get.

 A simple cage suet feeder is a perfect solution for your suet cakes.
 Perfect for when the temps are low and you will attract some beautiful birds.
 This is the only time I see woodpeckers.
 There are some no-melt suet for warmer weather, but I have found that the birds don’t seem to like those as well.
 But, it could be the birds in my area that doesn’t like them.
 I usually make my own suet and you can find my recipe here.

 The picture above is of the only hummer that visits my feeders the past few years.
-It may not be the same one, but my neighbors don’t have food for hummers, I just don’t see them like I did in Georgia.
+It may not be the same one, but my neighbors don’t have food for hummers, I just don’t see them as I did in Georgia.

 This multi-feeder pole is on my Wish List.
 I love that it has all the different hooks, a place for water, and an open shelf for birds to have an open place to land to eat.
 That stand is certainly bird heaven.